 An IDOT –Approved motorcycle rider education course will teach you everything that you need to know about operating a motorcycle safely on public roads.
 After successful completion of IDOT motorcycle training, you will be confident in your own riding skills and will be able to ride your motorcycle safely, reducing the chances of accidents.

 Why an IDOT-Approved course is the fastest way to get a motorcycle driving license in Illinois?

 After you complete this test, in order to get a valid motorcycle driving license you need not appear for a written as well as road test.
 So, after taking the course, you will be successful in skipping these two steps which others will have to undergo, no matter what.

 If You Do Not Go the IDOT Way –

-To get a motorcycle driving license in Illinois, you will have to be at least 16 years of age and pass both the written and road tests.
-For the road tests, however, you will have to bring your own bike along with your own protective gear.
+To get a motorcycle driving license in Illinois, you will have to be at least 16 years of age and pass both the written and traffic laws driving skills exam.
+For safety courses, however, you will have to bring your own bike along with your own protective clothing.

 For the written test, you need to go through the Illinois Motorcycle Operator Manual and the Illinois Rules of The Road guidebook.
 If you are 18 years or older and if you could provide evidence that you have completed an IDOT-Approved course, you will not have to appear for the road test, but if you are between 16 and 18 years, you will have to give the road test.

-The good news is that if you complete a government-approved riding course along with a safety course, you will get a considerable discount on motorcycle insurances in Illinois.
+The good news is that if you complete a government-approved riding course along with a safety course, you will get a considerable discount on motorcycle insurance with an Illinois driver’s license.

 For the written and road tests, it’s important to note that not all driving centers offer these tests to the riders.
 Therefore, you need to find a Driver Service Center that offers these tests in order to appear for them.
 You can always look for their locations on the webpage of Illinois Driver Service Center Locations.